 Image by Aine Lindsay

 What's it like to study at Berklee?
 Our Student Spotlight series asks current students all about their Berklee experience-what they're learning in class, what kinds of projects they're involved in onstage or behind the scenes, how they recharge, and of course, what they're listening to.
-In this installment, get to know violinist and composer Keziah Thomas, a seventh-semester major in film and media scoring and minor in conducting from Bangalore, India.
+In this installment, get to know composer Keziah Thomas, a seventh-semester major in film and media scoring and minor in conducting from Bangalore, India.

 Keziah was named the Berklee College of Muisc student commencement speaker for the class of 2026.
 You can follow her on Instagram, LinkedIn, and her website.